Menu schedule

 Tips to increase consumption

-- Talk positively about vegetables and fruit, especially when offering these foods to the students, and even on days when the program is not offered.
+- Always talk positively about fruit and vegetables, especially when offering these foods to the students.

-- Children are more likely to eat two halves or four quarter pieces than one whole piece.
+- Children are more likely to eat a fruit or vegetable cut in half or quarters rather than one whole piece.
 If time and facilities allow, consider slicing whole items for an enticing snack.

 In 2018: